CarloChiodaroli/ingsw2022-AM40/README.md

 # Prova finale di Ingegneria del Software -- AA 2021-2022

 ## AM40 Group
-### Camilla Casiraghi, Carlo Chiodaroli, Manuel Colombo
+### Group members: Camilla Casiraghi, Carlo Chiodaroli, Manuel Colombo

-Implementation of Eriantys board game
+### Teacher: Alessandro Margara

+This project is intended to test our cumulative skills in Software Engineering (Design, Implementation and Testing) learned in the course of three years studying the subject at Politecnico di Milano.

+It consists of the implementation of [*__Eriantys__*](https://craniointernational.com/products/eriantys/) board game from *Cranio Creations* as a client-server application.

+The application is written in Java 17 and the GUI uses the JavaFx 19-ea+7 runtime.

+__Final Score:__ 30/30

 ## Implementation